-In \cref{fig:1ph-kerr} we study the first-order DPT in the $n=1$ model.
-The thermodynamic limit is approached by rescaling $U = \tilde{U}/N$ and $F_1 = \tilde{F}_1\sqrt{N}$, for $N\to\infty$~\cite{minganti_spectral_2018}. \cref{fig:1ph-kerr_photon1,fig:1ph-kerr_photon2.5} show the rescaled steady-state photon number $\expval*{\hat{a}^\dagger\hat{a}}_{\rm ss}/N$ as a function of the effective drive amplitude $\tilde{F}_1/\kappa$.
-For two different values of $N$, we report the results for the time-independent model within the RWA (blue line), and those obtained in the full time-dependent picture for $\omega_0=50\kappa$ (red-dashed line) and $\omega_0=100\kappa$ (yellow-dashdotted line).
-Both the time-independent and time-dependent systems exhibit criticality: as $N$ grows, the transition between a vacuum-like and a bright phase becomes increasingly sharp.
-However, the time-dependent case is characterized by a shift of the critical point towards smaller values of $\tilde{F}_1/\kappa$ as opposed to the RWA prediction.
-Interestingly, while the case with $\omega_0=50\kappa$ immediately presents a clear difference from the time-independent result, the data for $\omega_0=100\kappa$ deviates from the RWA at larger values of $N$.
-This behavior can be explained in view of the fact that the RWA is valid when $F_1 \ll \omega_0,\,\omega_\mathrm{d}$.
-As the thermodynamic limit is approached, the scaling of $F_1$ with $N$ eventually leads to a breakdown of the approximation, even for large but finite values of $\omega_0/\kappa$.
+In \cref{fig:1ph-kerr} we study the first-order DPT in the $n=1$ model, approaching the thermodynamic limit by rescaling $U = \tilde{U}/N$ and $F_1 = \tilde{F}_1\sqrt{N}$ for $N\to\infty$~\cite{minganti_spectral_2018}. \cref{fig:1ph-kerr_photon1,fig:1ph-kerr_photon2.5} show the rescaled steady-state photon number $\expval*{\hat{a}^\dagger\hat{a}}_{\rm ss}/N$ versus the effective drive amplitude $\tilde{F}_1/\kappa$, for two values of $N$: the time-independent RWA model (blue line) and the full time-dependent picture for $\omega_0=50\kappa$ (red-dashed) and $\omega_0=100\kappa$ (yellow-dashdotted).
+Both systems exhibit criticality: as $N$ grows, the transition between a vacuum-like and a bright phase sharpens.
+However, the time-dependent case shifts the critical point towards smaller $\tilde{F}_1/\kappa$ relative to the RWA prediction.
+Interestingly, while $\omega_0=50\kappa$ deviates clearly from the time-independent result already at small $N$, the $\omega_0=100\kappa$ data depart from the RWA only at larger $N$.
+This follows because the RWA is valid when $F_1 \ll \omega_0,\,\omega_\mathrm{d}$: as the thermodynamic limit is approached, the scaling of $F_1$ with $N$ eventually breaks down the approximation, even for large but finite $\omega_0/\kappa$.